 The world we live in right now is pretty bloody awesome if you look at it from the right angle.
 We’ve got so much technology, so many amazing tools, apps, platforms and more resources freely accessible than any generation before.
 There’s a wealth of exciting and innovative platforms available to be utilised – at often little to no cost – that enable us to take the thoughts, ideas and interests in our heads and do more than ever with them.

-Platforms like Shopify can help you turn that product idea into a scalable drop shipped offering in next to no time, making turning that idea in your head into reality much easier than you’d think.
-Amazon, Etsy and Ebay are just a few of the big names that offer massive ecommerce platforms to help you create a storefront for you offerings with huge reach and easy transactions.
+Platforms like Shopify can help you turn that product concept into a scalable drop shipped offering in next to no time, turning that idea in your head into reality much easier than you’d think.
+Amazon, Etsy and Ebay are just a few of the big names that offer massive ecommerce platforms to help you create a storefront for you offerings with huge reach and efficient transactions.
 Facebook, Instagram, Twitter and Snapchat offer you enormously powerful ways to promote and engage an audience with next to no cost.
+And that’s just the tip of the technological iceberg!

 When we’re little many of us are taught to go to school, work hard and revise our lesson content in order to get good grades.
 You then aim to get grades good enough to continue learning and spending time in formal education, pushing to get more trained in order to be able to apply for a job and work for a company of some kind, hopefully with the security of knowing you’ll get a regular salary each week or month.